Dominic Smith Player Props: Nationals vs. Royals

 Dominic Smith At The Plate

-- Among qualified hitters in MLB, he ranks 40th in batting average, 35th in on-base percentage, and 159th in slugging.
+- Among the qualified batters in MLB action, he ranks 51st in batting average, 40th in on-base percentage, and 159th in slugging.

-- Smith enters this game on a four-game hitting streak.
-In his last outings, he's hitting .333.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.